bytefair/scentric/readme.md

 ### Getting Started

-1. Scentric is not suitable for parent theming, it is meant to be updated directly.
+1. Scentric is not suitable for parent theming (yet), it is meant to be updated directly.

 ### Customizing JavaScript

-1. If you want code highlighting, look at the settings in style.css for Rainbow code colors.
-If you don't need it, remove those styles and also the Rainbow plugin from plugins.js.
-It's only 1.2K.
-Use `<code data-language="generic"></code>` to set the language type.
-The generic highlighter is suprisingly good for most applications and I used it as is to save space, but you can add support for specific languages.
-Visit the Rainbow website for more documentation, languages, and themes.
-If you post a lot of code, it's worth customizing this.
-2. All scripts are loaded from scentric_scripts() in functions.php.
+1. All scripts are loaded from scentric_scripts() in functions.php.
 Modernizr is loaded in the head, jQuery is loaded the default way, and js/plugins.js and js/scripts.js are loaded in the footer.
 If want to use something else, change it here.
-3. jQuery plugins go into plugins.js and custom scripts go in scripts.js.
+2. jQuery plugins go into plugins.js and custom scripts go in scripts.js.

 ## Scentric Changelog